ManBianca/Project-OpenCart/README.md

 Entry criteria:
 *	Verify if functional business specifications are defined.
 * The partial or complete testable code is available.
-* Test cases are readily available.
+* Test cases are available.
-* Data for testing is sufficient in nature and available.
+* Data for testing is sufficient and available.
 *	Verify if roles needed for the project are allocated.

 Exit criteria: